Interstella 5555: The 5tory of the 5ecret 5tar 5ystem: Plot

-While exploring Darkwood's mansion, the band finds their way into a secret room, in which they find a journal revealing Darkwood's plans.
-He has been kidnapping alien musicians from various worlds and passing disguising them as humans to acquire 5,555 gold records, with which he can rule the universe.
-Darkwood captures them and attempts to sacrifice Stella to complete the ritual, but Arpegius manages to throw the final gold record into a chasm, and Darkwood follows it into the abyss, which is revealed to be filled with lava, apparently killing him.
-His foot soldiers follow after him, killing them as well ("Veridis Quo").

-The band travels back to the record company to retrieve the memory disks.
-Octave sneaks in to steal them, but while escaping from the building, he is tased by a guard, and his skin reverts to its blue state ("Short Circuit").
+While exploring Darkwood Manor, the band discovers a secret room, where they find a journal revealing Darkwood's plans entitled Veridis Quo.
+He has been kidnapping alien musicians from various worlds and passing them off as human musicians in order to acquire 5,555 Gold Records, with which he can rule the universe.
+While the band is reading the book, Darkwood appears with a group of cloaked devotees and captures them.
+He attempts to sacrifice Stella to complete the ritual required to unlock the Gold Records' power, but the band manages to defeat his robotic henchman.
+Arpegius throws the final Gold Record into a lava-filled chasm.
+Darkwood follows it into the abyss, apparently dying as a result.
+His followers accompany him, resulting in their deaths as well.
+Following this, Darkwood Manor collapses in on itself.
+The band narrowly escapes and visits their record company's headquarters to retrieve their memory disks.
+Octave sneaks in to steal them, but he is tased by a guard while escaping the building, and his skin reverts to its true natural blue color.

-The authorities find Shep's ship and mount an operation to return the Crescendolls to normal, and get the quartet back to their home planet ("Face to Face").
+The authorities find Shep's ship along with Veridis Quo and mount an operation to restore the Crescendolls' true original memories and send them back to their home planet via the same wormhole that Shep used.
+As they enter the wormhole, the spirit of Darkwood appears and attacks their ship.
+Shep's spirit also appears and defeats Darkwood, freeing them.
+The band returns to their home planet to great acclaim, performing in the stadium which is broadcast around the universe, and a statue of Shep is erected in the city park.

-As they enter the wormhole, Darkwood's spirit appears and attacks the ship.
-Shep's spirit also appears and fights Darkwood, which frees them.
-The band returns to their home planet to great acclaim, and a statue of Shep is erected ("Too Long").
-At the end, it is implied that the whole story was the dream of a young boy, inspired by the Discovery album and toys in his room.
+At the film's end, it is implied that the whole story was the dream of a young boy who is a Daft Punk fan, inspired by the Discovery album and toys, including the Daft Punk merchandise in his room.